oneapi-src/oneAPI-samples/AI-and-Analytics/Features-and-Functionality/IntelPyTorch_TorchCCL_Multinode_Training/README.md

 torch-ccl holds PyTorch bindings maintained by Intel for the Intel® oneAPI Collective Communications Library (oneCCL).

-Intel® oneCCL (collective commnications library) is a library for efficient distributed deep learning training implementing such collectives like allreduce, allgather, alltoall.
+Intel® oneCCL (collective communications library) is a library for efficient distributed deep learning training that implements such collectives like allreduce, allgather, and alltoall.
 For more information on oneCCL, please refer to the oneCCL documentation.

 For comprehensive instructions regarding distributed training with oneCCL in PyTorch, go to https://github.com/intel/torch-ccl and https://github.com/intel/optimized-models/tree/master/pytorch/distributed.